microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/Solution-03.md

 ## Solution

 1. Make sure you have created a new project in Azure DevOps, created new service connections and have Azure ML workspace configured for the project using config.json file.
 1. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into `Data/` folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.
-Save this as a script in the repo so the pipeline can run it.
     - Example code:
       ```python
       import glob